 Banks have also started increasing earning rates and new point redemption options for the things their customers are spending the most on.
-For example, Capital One cardholders can redeem Capital One miles for restaurants (and streaming services) now through April 30, 2021.
+For example, Capital One cardholders could redeem Capital One miles for restaurants (and streaming services) through June 30, 2021.

 8. Be Prepared with Roadside Assistance